TheBotCompany-TheYk/OvarianCyst/README.md

 # OvarianCyst
-Detecting and Extraction of Ovarian Cyst
+Detecting and Feature Extraction of Ovarian Cyst